 Article 2: Purpose

-EMSA is an independent scholarly organisation that supports the academic study of the Mormon experience in Europe and Mormonism in general by Europeans.
-EMSA shall maintain absolute institutional neutrality.
+EMSA is a scholarly organisation that supports the academic study of the Mormon experience in Europe and Mormonism in general by Europeans.

 Article 3: Executive Board

-C. Nominations shall be solicited prior to and at the annual conference.
-Voting shall take place at the conference.
+C. Nominations shall be solicited prior to and at the conference.

-D. At least two of the three members of the Board must reside in Europe.
+D. At least two members of the Board must reside in Europe.

 E. Final authority for the direction of the Association’s activities resides in the Executive Board.

 F. The Executive Board each shall meet as often as necessary to conduct their business.
-Business called to a vote must carry a majority of all three Board members in order to be enacted.
+Business called to a vote must carry a majority of Board members in order to be enacted.

-The Association shall meet annually in Europe at a time and place to be selected by the Executive Board.
-Along with papers presented and any other activities, there shall be a business session involving the voting membership of the Association.
-The Board may assign members of EMSA to be Conference Coordinators.
+The Association shall meet in Europe at a time and place to be selected by the Executive Board.
+Along with papers presented and any other activities, there shall be a business session involving any interested parties and led by the Board.

 Association Funds shall be kept in a UK bank account and shall be subject to oversight from the Board.